jerboa88/komodo/README.md

 ### Using a userscript manager

 A userscript manager is a browser extension that allows you to organize and run scripts on websites.
-If you don't already have one, I would recommend [Violentmonkey], [Tampermonkey], or [Greasemonkey].
-Once installed, you can click the button below to install the script.
+If you don't already have one, I would recommend [Violentmonkey], [Tampermonkey], [ScriptCat], or [Greasemonkey].
+For more choices, see [this comparison table](https://github.com/awesome-scripts/awesome-userscripts?tab=readme-ov-file#compatibility).

+Once installed, you can click the button below to install the latest version of the script:

 [![Install](https://img.shields.io/badge/%F0%9F%A7%A9_Install-komodo.user.js-blue)](https://github.com/jerboa88/komodo/raw/refs/heads/main/dist/komodo.user.js)

+You can also install a specific version of the script on the [releases page](https://github.com/jerboa88/komodo/releases).

 ### Manually
 >